Ampersandme/djangoTutorial/README.md

-Django tutorial.
+# Django tutorial.
-simpleisbetterthancomplex.com
+## simpleisbetterthancomplex.com

-Commits should be made to reference the current stage of the tutorial that I am at.
+## Commits should be made to reference the current stage of the tutorial that I am at.

+:+1: :sparkles: :camel: :tada:
+:rocket: :metal: :octocat: